 - Get alerted when a withdrawal hits your account.

-Many of us set up payments to automatically deduct for our monthly bills like utilities, cable TV, and loan payments.
+Many of us set up payments to automatically deduct from our monthly bills like utilities, cable TV, and loan payments.
 Arranging automatic payments is an excellent money management habit, but one that can cause problems if not monitored properly.
 You may be careful about tracking your checking account balance, but if you forget to account for automatic payments, you may end up thinking you have more funds available than you really do.
 It’s easy to miss automatic payments unless you are checking your account activity every day.

 To prevent possible overdraft situations, set up an account alert to remind you every time a withdrawal hits your account.
 That email or text may be just the reminder you need to account for the deduction in your records.